Open Graphics Project: OGD1

 The project's first product was a PCI graphics card dubbed OGD1, which used a field-programmable gate array (FPGA) chip.
-Although the card could not compete with graphics cards on the market at the time in terms of performance or functionality, it was intended to be useful as a tool for prototyping the project's first application-specific integrated circuit (ASIC) board, as well as for other professionals needing programmable graphics cards or FPGA-based prototyping boards.
+Although the card did not have the same level of performance or functionality as graphics cards on the market at the time, it was intended to be useful as a tool for prototyping the project's first application-specific integrated circuit (ASIC) board, as well as for other professionals needing programmable graphics cards or FPGA-based prototyping boards.
 It was also hoped that this prototype would attract enough interest to gain some profit and attract investors for the next card, since it was expected to cost around US$2,000,000 to start the production of a specialized ASIC design.
 PCI Express and/or Mini-PCI variations were planned to follow.
 The OGD1 began shipping in September 2010, some six years after the project began and 3 years after the appearance of the first prototypes.

 Full specifications will be published and open-source device drivers will be released.
 All RTL will be released.
 Source code to the device drivers and BIOS will be released under the MIT and BSD licenses.
 The RTL (in Verilog) used for the FPGA and the RTL used for the ASIC are planned to be released under the GNU General Public License (GPL).

 It has 256 MiB of DDR RAM, is passively cooled, and follows the DDC, EDID, DPMS and VBE VESA standards.
 TV-out is also planned.